All Is Bright: The best 2021 holiday light shows and displays in RI, MA

 The display is lit every night from 4:30 to 10 p.m.

 Wotherspoon is accepting donations to benefit the Blessings in a Backpack charity, which helps feed hungry children.
-Look for the donation sign and box at the path entrance.
+Look for the donation sign and box.

 Byron Family Lights: 43 Oakland Road, Richmond, RI